KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** offthegridmorty

-**Description:** If you intend on modding both games, you'd better start getting ready to put some respect on morty's name.
-For the past two years he had been belting out banger mods one after the other, and this is no exception.
+**Description:** For the past two years Morty has been belting out banger mods one after the other, and this mod is no exception.
 Logically, your repair skill represents your familiarity with machines, and the more you understand something, the easier it should be to break it, right?
 This mod scales the damage from the Stun Droid power line with your repair, making it more viable while also rewarding the player for skills investment.

 **Category & Tier:** Mechanics Change & Immersion / 2 - Recommended